refinedfields/refinedfields.github.io/index.md

 <p align="justify">Modeling large scenes from unconstrained images has proven to be a major challenge in computer vision.
-Existing methods tackling in-the-wild scene modeling operate in a closed-world setting, where knowledge is limited to a scene's captured images.
+Existing methods tackling in-the-wild scene modeling operate in closed-world settings, where no conditioning on priors acquired from real-world images is present.
 We propose RefinedFields, which is, to the best of our knowledge, the first method leveraging pre-trained models to improve in-the-wild scene modeling.
-We employ pre-trained networks to refine K-Planes representations via conditioned optimization guidance using an alternating training procedure.
+We employ pre-trained networks to refine K-Planes representations via optimization guidance using an alternating training procedure.
 We carry out extensive experiments and verify the merit of our method on synthetic data and real tourism photo collections.
-RefinedFields enhances rendered scenes with richer details and outperforms the state of the art on the task of novel view synthesis in-the-wild.</p>
+RefinedFields enhances rendered scenes with richer details and outperforms previous work on the task of novel view synthesis in the wild.</p>

 ## Method
 ![Figure](assets/css/schema.svg)